Sozin's Comet: Production

 Co-creators Michael Dante DiMartino and Bryan Konietzko wrote the majority of the finale; DiMartino wrote parts one, three, and four, and Konietzko assisted with parts three and four.
 Aaron Ehasz, co-executive producer and head writer of the show, wrote part two.
 Ethan Spaulding directed part one, Giancarlo Volpe directed part two, and Joaquim Dos Santos directed parts three and four.
 Dos Santos was nominated for an Annie Award for his directing of part three, "Into the Inferno".
 Although "Sozin's Comet" was originally written as a three-part story, the creators noticed that the length had grown beyond what they had predicted from the initial script.
 To avoid pacing issues, they split the final part in two, adding several scenes to fill the remaining time.

 The cast of "Sozin's Comet" includes all of the key characters from season three.
 Protagonists Aang, Katara, Sokka, and Toph are voiced by Zach Tyler Eisen (in his final role before his retirement), Mae Whitman, Jack DeSena, and Jessie Flower respectively.
 Iroh is voiced by Greg Baldwin and Zuko is voiced by Dante Basco.
-Grey DeLisle and Mark Hamill voice the two antagonists, Azula and Fire Lord Ozai, respectively.
+Grey DeLisle and Mark Hamill voice the two antagonists, Azula and Ozai, respectively.
 The co-creators also lend their voices to two minor characters in the third part, "Into the Inferno".